DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 lose the name of each element in the list.
 The function [`nest()`](https://tidyr.tidyverse.org/reference/nest.html) of {tidyr}
-allows us to work with list-columns in data frames, generating a row for each group defined by the non-nested columns (i.e. *non-nested* columns).
+allows us to work with list-columns in data frames, generating a row for each group defined by the non-nested columns.

 ``` r
 glimpse(penguins)